stefan52a/care-by-circles/README.md

 docker run -d -p 8080:8080 junderw/bitcoinjs-regtest-server
 ```

-For your information: you can go into the docker by:
+- For your information: you can go into the docker by:

-a. get the CONTAINER_ID by
+    - get the CONTAINER_ID by

 ```
 docker container ls
 ```
+-

-b. then
+    - then

 ```
 docker exec -it CONTAINER_ID bash
 ```

-and then inside the docker you can execute commands like:
+- and then inside the docker you can execute commands like:

 ```
 bitcoin-cli -regtest help